helm/helm-www/content/zh/docs/helm/helm_upgrade.md

   -i, --install                                    if a release by this name doesn't already exist, run an install
       --key-file string                            identify HTTPS client using this SSL key file --keyring string                             location of public keys used for verification (default "~/.gnupg/pubring.gpg")
+  -l, --labels stringToString                      Labels that would be added to release metadata.
+Should be separated by comma.
+Original release labels will be merged with upgrade labels.
+You can unset label using null. (default [])
       --no-hooks                                   disable pre/post upgrade hooks -o, --output format                              prints the output in the specified format.
 Allowed values: table, json, yaml (default table)
       --pass-credentials                           pass credentials to all domains
-      --password string                            chart repository password where to locate the requested chart --post-renderer postRendererString           the path to an executable to be used for post rendering.
+      --password string                            chart repository password where to locate the requested chart --plain-http                                 use insecure HTTP connections for the chart download --post-renderer postRendererString           the path to an executable to be used for post rendering.
 If it exists in $PATH, the binary will be used, otherwise it will try to look for the executable at the given path
-      --post-renderer-args postRendererArgsSlice   an argument to the post-renderer (can specify multiple) (default []) --render-subchart-notes                      if set, render subchart notes along with the parent --repo string                                chart repository url where to locate the requested chart --reset-values                               when upgrading, reset the values to the ones built into the chart --reuse-values                               when upgrading, reuse the last release's values and merge in any overrides from the command line via --set and -f.
+      --post-renderer-args postRendererArgsSlice   an argument to the post-renderer (can specify multiple) (default []) --render-subchart-notes                      if set, render subchart notes along with the parent --repo string                                chart repository url where to locate the requested chart --reset-then-reuse-values                    when upgrading, reset the values to the ones built into the chart, apply the last release's values and merge in any overrides from the command line via --set and -f.
+If '--reset-values' or '--reuse-values' is specified, this is ignored
+      --reset-values                               when upgrading, reset the values to the ones built into the chart --reuse-values                               when upgrading, reuse the last release's values and merge in any overrides from the command line via --set and -f.
 If '--reset-values' is specified, this is ignored
       --set stringArray                            set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)